 Using cream of tartar:

 The cream of tartar works similarly to vinegar to remove the burnt stains from a stainless steel pot.
 You can utilize these tactics to ensure the longevity of your pot by avoiding all health concerns.
 In this case, you should mix the cream with water and create a paste.
 Then you have to cover the paste across the affected area of the pot.

 To allow the paste to get soaked on the pot’s burnt layer, you have to wait a few minutes.
 Then you must scrub the pot precisely to dismiss any remaining burnt particles.

 Using tomato sauce is a perfect method of cleaning a burnt stainless steel pot.
 You find a thoroughly clean and healthy pot with the acidity impact of tomatoes.
 To accomplish this process exactly, you have to fill the pot with crushed tomatoes.

-Then you need to add water and allow the sauce to get soaked across the pot's affected surface.
-Then you can keep scrubbing the burnt layer of pot to turn it into a new look.
+Then you need to add water and allow the sauce to get soaked across the pot’s affected surface.
+Then you can keep scrubbing the burnt layer of the pot to turn it into a new look.
 After doing it for a while, you can rinse the pot with normal water.
 Without simmering, you can leave the sauce in the pot as well.

 The cookware often gets burnt.
 You may have faced this occurrence and found your pot slightly burnt.
 Is it safe to use a burnt stainless steel pot?
 You have already got the exact answer since you’ve scrolled here down.
 If you can clean up and maintain it precisely, you can utilize it for a long time.